Hydrogen Passivation Effects on Spatially Resolved Charge Trap Densities in Si(100)-SiO$_2$: Trap Density

-To assess the density of rings (and thus traps) in the dissipation scans, various methods were considered.
-The two most effective were found to be a deep learning (DL) approach to locate and count the traps, and Otsu's pixel thresholding method to separate the ring regions from the background \cite{Otsu}.
+To assess the density of rings (and thus traps) in the dissipation scans, various computer vision methods were considered.
+Such techniques have been successfully applied to detect defects, molecules, or atoms in microscopy images \cite{zhu2024autonomous, shen2021multi}.
+For instance, Zhang et al. employed a combination of a YOLOv5 network and a ResNet-34 to locate and classify AFM imaging defects, achieving accuracies between 75\% and 95\% \cite{zhang2024AFM}.
+Based on preliminary evaluations and the success of these methods in similar contexts, we identified two approaches as the most effective - Otsu's pixel thresholding method to separate the ring regions from the background \cite{Otsu}, and a deep learning (DL) approach to locate and count the traps.
 Otsu's method automatically determines the pixel value threshold needed to separate the foreground from the background and does not require user-defined parameters.
 This results in consistent processing of all images.
 Measuring the change in the areas of the ring regions across the samples allows us to gauge how the trap density changes.
 However, it should be noted that the comparison of ring areas using Otsu's thresholding across samples assumes a consistent ring size distribution across all samples, regardless of the processing method.
 This assumption may not hold if hydrogen passivation preferentially affects certain types of donor-like traps (e.g., oxide or interfacial traps), potentially altering the ring size distribution in dissipation scans.
 To address this, we trained a YOLOv8 DL object detection model \cite{yolov8} on a synthetic dataset, to predict bounding boxes to identify and localize traps.
 This approach also provides the count and spatial distribution of traps.
 Full details on the synthetic dataset, training procedure, and model predictions are provided in the supplementary material.
 While this method offers some advantages over thresholding—particularly in spatial resolution—it is not without limitations: yielding some false positives and false negatives, and requiring far more computational resources.
 We present results using both of these methods, and discuss common trends as well as discrepancies.